 Greenwave Audio Had a small line of very good looking valve amps, but we lost our info on them, if anyone out there has that info or has saved the pages from the company's (now defunct) homepage we would welcome if you would send us a line.

-Jefferson Electric This company made a 60 and 120 watt amps in the 30's, more information on this page.
+Jefferson Electric This company made a 60 and 120 watt amps in the 30's, more information on this page, these 2 were more intended for radio usage than audio but they could be used in audio application and the company was cery active in the audio market in the 30's.

 Marvox A line of valve amplifiers from the Mexican company Margules in the fifties and 60, these were intended as much for home audio as for PA usage.